apigee/trireme/samples/README.md

 This directory contains sample code for Trireme.
 For the most part these samples show how to use Trireme to embed Java code and make it look like Node.js code.

+## war

+This sample builds a WAR file that uses the "trireme-servlet" module to run a Node.js application inside a Java servlet container.

 ## java-hello

 This is the simplest possible example of Java code running inside Trireme.
 It consists of a module that